csiro-wsn/tutedocs/OS/OS.2-First_Program.md

 **Connection guide:**
 1. Connect the Particle Argon using the micro-usb cable to your computer
 2. Connect JLink ribbon cable to the JTAG header on the Particle Argon, and the opposing end to the J-Link EDU-mini.
 The lip of the header should be facing away from the edu mini.
-3. Connect the JLink edu mini to your computer, and make sure that USB passthrough for this device is enabled in your vitual machine settings.
+3. Connect the JLink edu mini to your computer, and make sure that USB passthrough for this device is enabled in your virtual machine settings.

 ## 2.0 Directory Overview

-A typical Zephyr application is organised in the following format [1].
+A typical Zephyr application is organized in the following format [1].

 ```
 <home>/apps